-Lena Armstrong is a NSF Graduate Research Fellow and Computer Science PhD Student at Harvard University, working with Fernanda Viegas and Martin Wattenberg at the Insight & Interaction Lab.
+Lena Armstrong is a Computer Science PhD Student at Harvard University, working with Fernanda Viegas and Martin Wattenberg at the Insight & Interaction Lab and supported by the NSF Graduate Research Fellowship.

 Her research has focused on human computer interaction, algorithmic justice, and AI auditing.
 She is interested in bridging humans and technology for social impact, understanding bias and opacity in automated systems, and encouraging more inclusive experiences in computer science.